swcarpentry/DEPRECATED-boot-camps/python/2c-PythonFlowControl/Readme.md

 Some new syntax has been introduced in this example.

 -   On line 3 We begin the while loop.
-Notice that instead of using the not-equals symbol, !=, we can simply enter "is not" which is easier to read.
-This while loop will execute until sequence[0]= -1 .
+This while loop will execute until sequence[0] == -1 .
 That is, until deletes all of the entries of the sequence that come before -1.

 -   On line 4, we compute the product of the elements just to make this more interesting.